jon-harper/jon-harper.github.io/docs/abs/about.md

 - Not UV-stable (degrades in sunlight)
 - Fair chemical resistance
-- Difficult to recycle for consumers
 - Poor solvent resistance
 - Most resins are not food safe
 - Combustible under open flame
+- Not consumer recycleable

 </div>
 </div>

 ABS has several properties in the "Pros" list that are useful for manufacturers, particularly how easily it can be shaped and machined.
 ABS tolerates most everyday temperatures, though food safety and burning when exposed to open flame are both concerns.

-Since both food safety and solvents are a problem, ABS is generally kept away from garages and kitchens.
-Lastly, ABS degrades is not UV-stable and yellows and cracks over time when left in sunlight.
+Because solvents are a problem, ABS is generally kept away from garages and kitchens.

+ABS is not UV-stable and yellows and cracks over time when left in sunlight.
 A UV-stable and weather-resistant substitute, ASA, is discussed in more detail under [Alternatives](materials.md#alternatives).

-Pre-consumer ABS recycling is performed, but ABS recycling is not generally available to consumers.
+Pre-consumer ABS recycling is performed, but ABS recycling is not available to consumers (post-consumer recycling).

-[^a2]: TPU is a large family of polymers with equally mechanical properties.
-Most TPU sold as filament is flexible and has a Shore A hardness of 90-95.
+[^a2]: TPU is a large family of polymers that are flexible.
+Most TPU sold as filament has a Shore A hardness of 90-95 and feels like soft rubber.
 Flexibile filament imposes unique requirements that are outside the scope of this article.

 [^a4]: Without significant modification.